andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 ## Custom Status Error

-By default, `StatusCode` is the same as HttpStatus.
-However, both of `@Reponse` and `@ResponsePaging` can specify a custom for StatusCode.
+By default, `StatusCode` is the same as `HttpStatus`.
+However, both of `Response Decorator` or `Response Paging Decorator` can specify a custom for StatusCode.
 Simply enter `number or string value` in the 2nd param.

 ```typescript
 import { Response } from 'src/utils/response/response.decorator';